Lore Documentation

 |---|---|

-Learning docs are auto-saved to .lore/learnings/ with YAML front-matter.
-Export as PDF:
+Learning docs are auto-saved to .lore/learnings/ with YAML front-matter (date, topic, tags).
+Export them anytime:

-lore export-learning --all # combined PDF with TOC
+lore export-learning auth-middleware # single doc lore export-learning --all # combined PDF

 Diff preview + rollback

-Every code change Lore proposes gets a visual diff before you approve it.
-You always see exactly what's changing.
+Every code change Lore proposes gets a visual diff.
+You choose what happens:

 Before every apply, Lore creates a git snapshot commit (prefixed lore-snapshot:).
 If something goes wrong: